Private and Therapeutic Instruction

 Get the attention you need, one-on-one

-We are happy to offer high-quality, technically precise private and semi-private instruction for those seeking additional help with either jump-starting a home practice, working therapeutically with an injury, trying to understand the mechanics of a particular pose or set of poses, or just because you want a little bit of extra attention with your own practice at any level.
+We are happy to offer high-quality, technically precise private and semi-private instruction for those seeking additional help with either jump-starting a home practice, working therapeutically with an injury, trying to understand the mechanics of a particular pose or set of poses, reaching toward optimal health with Ayurveda, or just because you want a little bit of extra attention with your own practice at any level.

 Please contact us about your needs, and we will help connect you with the right teacher.
 Our private instruction teachers are qualified to work with you therapeutically through their own separate modalities of care as well as with yoga.
 Please email us at email@example.com to inquire!

 I have been teaching movement now (everything from creative movement for kids to modern dance to therapeutic private yoga classes to many things in between) since 1999.
 I have also had the honor of being a part of The Bhaktishop Yoga Center since its inception, and under the gentle and encouraging guidance of Lisa Mae Osborn as well as a number of our other inspired and influential teachers.
 I have completed more than 500+ hours of yoga education and training, and continue to pursue many avenues of education in the movement and mechanical arts.